zethon/AshCoin/README.md

 HenryCoin is a crypto-currency built from scratch.

 **NOTE**: This is **a fun project**.
-I am writing this to help me learn more about blockchains and crypto currency. **I am by not an expert in either**.
+I am writing this to help me learn more about blockchains and crypto currency. **I am not an expert in either**.
 This is not intended to be a real crypto currency.

 ![](doc/images/screenshot.jpeg)